Outer space for RAAGs: Combinatorial and metric structure of blowups

 For a generator $v$, Lemma~\ref{lem:CharCycles}(1) gives a decomposition $\Min(v) \iso \alpha_v \times \UH_v$ where $\alpha_v$ is an axis containing an edge $\widetilde e_v$ and $\UH_v$ is the hyperplane dual to $\widetilde e_v$.
 Let

-be the projection map corresponding to this decomposition.
+be the (nearest point) projection map corresponding to this decomposition.

-In a blowup $\SP$ with the standard collapse marking, an axis $\alpha_v$ in $\USP$ is transverse to a lift $\UH$ of a hyperplane $H_A$ if and only if $A=v$ or $A$ is a partition that splits $v$.
-In either case we say $\UH$ {\em splits} $v$.
+If $\SP$ is a blowup with the standard collapse marking, an axis $\alpha_v$ in $\USP$ is transverse to some lift $\UH_A$ of a hyperplane $H_A$ if and only if $A=v$ or $A$ is a partition that splits $v$.
+In either case we say $\UH_A$ {\em splits} $v$.